 I am mainly interested in the first two years of foreign language teaching because that is where you can clearly see how students acquire the language.
-However, I have also taught and am planning to teach L5 courses.
+However, I have also taught L5 courses in the past and am planning to teach one in the recent future.
 My student evaluations are positive, praising my engaging teaching style, detailed feedback, and organizational skills.
 In the past, I have taught a variety of other courses.
 In addition, during the pandemic, I taught my courses remotely.

 Courses at Yale